nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_PACKAGES_INTRO.md

     return ANIMALS
 ```

-This Python module has one method defined it, and you want to make that method available to any other Python code.
+This Python module has one method defined in it, and you want to make that method available to any other Python code.
 To do that, you import it into the `__init__.py` module.

 > #### `views/__init__.py`